Rice Lake, Wisconsin

-Rice Lake is a city in Barron County, Wisconsin, United States.
+Rice Lake is a city in Barron County in northwestern Wisconsin, United States, on the shore of the lake with the same name.
+The city is a commercial and tourist center for the surrounding rural areas.
 As of the 2020 census, the city had a total population of 9,040.
 The city is located mostly within the Town of Rice Lake.